-Treehouse is located in the town of Ubud, at the heart of the island of Bali.
-Surrounded by jungle to the sides and rice terraces in the front, this suite from the boutique hotel Stonehouse, stands five meters above the ground thanks to its 14 centimeter diameter and 8 meter long bamboo pillars.
+Tree House is located in the Town of Ubud, at the heart of the island Bali.
+With jungle running parallel to its sides, and rice terraces located at its front, the suite at the boutique hotel Stonehouse, stands five meters above the ground by reason of fourteen centimeter diameter, and eight meter long bamboo pillars.

-The interior design bows to the beauty and sacredness of bamboo with a circular nest-like custom made bed by the studio.
-Other features like the toilet cave and shower bring their inspiration from the adjacent jungle.
-Every corner is meant to be an experience.
-A unique and organic space for those who seek to meditate and relax on the shear and wonder of Bali cultural context and scenery.
+The interior design honors the possibilities bamboo grants with a circular, nest-like custom made bed by Pablo Luna Studio.
+Every corner was meticulously planned to offer a unique experience.
+Tree House is an organic space for those who seek to meditate on the shear wonders of Bali’s cultural context, and scenery.